morassman/process-palette/README.md

 fullCommand | The full command along with its arguments.
 Both the command and arguments will have their variables resolved. configDirAbsPath | Absolute path of folder where the `process-palette.json` configuration file is that defines this command. projectPath | If projects are open then the first project's folder will be used.
-If there aren't any projects open then the path of the folder containing the `process-palette.json` file is used.
+If there aren't any projects open then the path of the folder containing the `process-palette.json` file is used. selectProjectPath | Prompts to choose the path of one of the projects in the workspace.

 **Input from editor**